×

 Note: A Taxable Person, however, may be allowed to deduct interest expenditure in the above cases, if it is able to showcase that such transactions were not undertaken to receive or gain a Corporate Tax Advantage.

-In case tax is applicable on such Interest by a foreign jurisdiction, at a rate not less than 9%, then such tax liability shall not be treated as Corporate Tax advantage under this Law.
+In case the tax is applicable on such Interest by a foreign jurisdiction, at a rate not less than 9%, then such tax liability shall not be treated as Corporate Tax advantage under this Law.

 Are you paying interest?
-Contact us to know if it can be deducted under the UAE CT Law?
+Contact us to know if it can be deducted under the UAE CT Law.

 Article 32 – Entertainment Expenditure